I am a senior extension scientist at Cesar Australia, where I engage with a range of different interest groups to

-I am also finishing off my work as a postdoc in the Behavioural Ecology Group at Macquarie University, and I’m broadly interested in the environmental factors that drive species interactions in cities.
+I am also finishing off my work as a postdoc in the Behavioural Ecology Group at Macquarie University, and my research investigates in the social and environmental factors that drive biodiversity and species interactions in cities.

 In 2016-2017 undertook a 6 month Endeavour post-doc fellowship with the Ecology group at the University of Auckland.
 Here I studied the effects predation and urbanisaion on invertebrate communities (as well as meeting some amazing people and traveling through the beautiful country of New Zealand!).

 During my PhD I had the pleasure of working in the Behaviour lab at The University of Hamburg with Jutta Schneider.
 I studied the European cross spiders and their behaviour along an urban gradient.

 I completed my PhD in 2016 at The Integrative Ecology Lab at the University of Sydney.
 My thesis was on the effect of urbanisation on the diversity, morphology and behaviour of spiders.
 I surveyed spider biodiversity in both urban Sydney and surrounding bushland to determine the landscape characteristics associated with spider biodiversity.
 I also looked at the responses of Golden orb weavers (Nephila plumipes) to urbanisation.